mattperrotta/final_project/report_and_data.md

   summarize(mean_pop = mean(pop))
 ```

-In order to create our data frame, we joined the flu data with the population data via a left join using country as the unique identifier.
+In order to create our data frame, we joined the flu data with the population data via `left_join()` using country as the unique identifier.
 In order to do this, we also created a third data frame (countries) which we joined the population data to, and then joined countries to the flu data frame.
 In the process of the join, we calculated the population of each zone via the sum function.
-We also created a new variable (cases\_by\_100k), which we use as an outcome of interest further on in our analysis.
+We also created a new variable (`cases_by_100k`), which we use as an outcome of interest further on in our analysis.

 Join `flu_df` and `pop_df`